paolopedrigal/ai-slides-splitter/README.md

 I'd recommend fine-tuning to create a _custom model_ for possibly better results, if allowed to use a different model than gpt-4o-mini, claude-3-haiku, gemini-1.5-flash.

-- However, I'd need to generate own dataset train the new model, but we'd have our own model geared toward slideshow presentations.
+- However, I'd need to generate own dataset train the new model, so we'd have our own model geared toward slideshow presentations.